• Skip to primary navigation

 Their looks are different.

-Cardoon’s leaves have intricate texture, and vibrant green color.
+Cardoon's leaves have detailed texture, and bright green color.

 Artichoke's petals form a gradient of greens or purples.